subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 I am hypothesizing that there is a set of neurons $(x^1,...,x^N)$ in the brain whose equilibrium state changes in reponse to sensory data followed by another change that reflects the brain's prediction of the next state.
 If the prediction and the latest sensory data do not match, then this causes these neurons to transition to a non-equilibrium state.
 They subsequently interact with each other and settle into a new equilibrium state that takes the new sensory data into account as part of the inference process.
 This is then followed by the next prediction and the cycle repeats.

-The advantage of modeling the prediction module using EBMs is that we need not worry about the details of how the nodes interact with one another, and instead focus on the energy function $E(x(1),...,x(N))$.
-If we are able to model the brain's energy function using an artificial neural network based function approximator such as a transformer (see above figure), then this enables us to generate samples from the model that follow the same distribution as the data generated by the brain.
+The advantage of modeling the prediction module using EBMs is that we need not worry about the details of how the nodes interact with one another, and instead focus on modeling the energy function $E_W(x^1,...,x^N)$.
+If we are able to model the brain's energy function using an artificial neural network based function approximator such as a transformer (see above figure), then this enables us to generate samples from the model that follow the same distribution as samples generated by the brain.
 This is similar to the idea of using Statistical Mechanics to model  systems containing millions of interacting nodes.
-In both cases we ignore the behavior of individual nodes and their interactions and focus on the macro behavior of the collection by directly modeling the system energy function.
+In both cases we ignore the details of the microscopic interactions between individual nodes and and focus on the macro behavior of the collection by directly modeling the system energy function.

 To summarize, focusing on the energy function as opposed to the interconnection between neurons (called the connectome), enables us to bypass the intractable problem to figuring out the connectome topology, with the more tractable one of approximating the brain's energy function using a function approximator.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat122.png)

-Figure 10: Modeling Predictive Perception in animal brains by means of minimization of the Energy Function.
+Figure 6: Modeling Predictive Perception in animal brains by means of minimization of the Energy Function.
 The minimization is carried out over L stages, with $N_L$ step Langevin Sampling used to do minimization at each stage

-Once we have a good model for the energy function, say $E_W(x^1,...,x^N)$, where $W$ are the parameters for the model, then the next step is to generate samples from it, and this process is illustrated in the above figure.
-The main idea behind this algorithm, called the diffusion model, is basically the same as for the simulated annealing method for finding a good equilibrium state in statistical mechanics (see  [Part 1](https://subirvarma.github.io/GeneralCognitics/2025/11/24/statmech1.html)).
-Starting from an initial non-equilibrium state, the algorithm enables us to gradually transition to states of lower energy using a recursing sampling algorithm called Langevin dynamics.
+Once we have a good model for the energy function, say $E_W(x^1,...,x^N)$, the next step is to generate samples from it, and the specific way depends upon the system in question.
+For example in the brain, energy is minimized by direct interactions between neighboring neurons as in spin glass models (discussed in detail in [Part 1](https://subirvarma.github.io/GeneralCognitics/2025/11/24/statmech1.html)), while modern AI has discovered another way of doing this by way of diffusion models.
+The main idea behind the diffusion models, shown in figure 6, is basically the same as for the simulated annealing method for finding a good equilibrium state in statistical mechanics (also discussed in  [Part 1](https://subirvarma.github.io/GeneralCognitics/2025/11/24/statmech1.html)).
+Starting from an initial non-equilibrium state, the algorithm enables us to gradually transition to states of lower energy using a stochastic recursive sampling algorithm called Langevin dynamics.
 However this cannot be done in a single step, otherwise the iteration will get stuck in non-optimal local minima or saddle points.
 One way to avoid this is by introducing some noise into the process, starting from a high noise level and then gradually decreasing it (this is similar to starting from a high temperature and gradually decreasing it in simulated annealing).
 This leads to a multistage optimisation procedure as shown in the above figure with the noise levels decreasing from right to left, as the optimisation proceeds.
 At each stage of the noise level, Langevin sampling is used to do a few steps of the optimisation.
-Gradually the system reaches lower and lower energy states, and as a result the generated image becomes clearer.
+Gradually the system reaches lower and lower energy states, and as a result the generated state moves towards the one with the correct probabilitity distribution.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat123.png)

-Figure 11: Illustration of a single step of Langevin Sampling
+Figure 7: Illustration of a single step of Langevin Sampling

 A single step of sampling for the $t^{th}$ stage of the optimisation is done using the Langevin equation given below and this also illustrated in the above figure:

 $$ x(t,k+1) = x(t,k) - \eta[\nabla_X E_W(x(t,k),t,x_n,u_{n+1}) -  {1\over{\sigma^2(t)}} (x(t+1,K)-x_n(t,k))] +\sqrt{2\eta}\epsilon _n,\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \  $$

 In this equation $\sigma(t)$ is the variance of the noise injected into the optimisation, $\eta$ is the step size, $x(t,k)$ is the state of the system at state $t$ of the diffusion process and the $k^{th}$ step of the Langevin iteration, while $x(t+1,K)$ is the final result of the Langevin iteration after $K$ steps at the previous stage $t+1$.
+Incorporation of priors in the model results in the expanded energy function $E_W(x,x_n,u_{n+1})$ in which the values of the prior latent state $x_{n}$ and action $u_{n+1}$ are fixed, while the predicted state $x(t,k)$ is allowed to evolve until the energy minimum is reached.

-The optimisation starts from state of pure noise $X(T)$ and proceeds backwards from stages $t = T, T-1,...,1,0$.
-The iteration requires an additional noise injected into the optimisation at each step and this is captured by $\epsilon_n$ which is sampled from the Normal distribution $N(0,I)$.
+The optimisation starts from state of pure noise $x(T,0)$ and proceeds backwards from stages $t = T, T-1,...,1,0$.
+The iteration requires an additional noise injected into the optimisation at each step, which makes it stochastic, and this is captured by $\epsilon_n$ which is sampled from the Normal distribution $N(0,I)$.
 This equation is derived and discussed in detail in [Part 3](https://subirvarma.github.io/GeneralCognitics/2026/02/13/statmech3.html).

-The figure also shows how the system can be used to sample from conditional distributions of the form $p_{\theta}(x|x_n,u_{n+1})$, which is the key to modeling perception and planning in living organisms in the Predictive Processing framework.
-Incorporation of conditioning in the model results in the expanded energy function $E_W(x,x_n,u_{n+1})$ in which the values of the prior latent state $x_{n}$ and action $u_{n+1}$ are fixed, while the predicted state $x_{n+1}$ is allowed to evolve until the energy minimum is reached.
-The energy function $E_W$ can be modeled by a diffusion transformer or DiT network, with cross attention used to take the conditioning into account so that the conditional probability for $x_{n+1}$ is given by
+The energy function $E_W$ can be modeled by a diffusion transformer or [DiT](https://arxiv.org/abs/2212.09748) models, with cross attention used to take the conditioning into account.

-$$  p_W(x|x_n,u_{n+1}) = {exp^{-E_W(x,x_n,u_{n+1})}\over Z_W} $$

-We have approached the process of generation using the language of annealing based energy minimization.
-However there is an equivalent description of these types of algorithms which more commonly referred to as de-noising algorithms, and the reason for this can be seen in figure 7.
-We start off with a random state $x_n(T)$ which looks like pure noise, and then gradually as the optimization progresses, a more legible image emerges.
-The image become sharper in the later stages of the optimization as shown.
+We have approached the process of generation using the language of stochastic energy minimization.
+However there is an equivalent description of these types of algorithms which more commonly referred to as de-noising algorithms.
 The de-noising perspective can be formalized to create an alternative method of sampling from a distribution, called Denoising Diffusion Probabilistic Models or [DDPM](https://arxiv.org/abs/2006.11239).
-This algorithm is preferred over the sampling based method for doing image generation, and the reason for that is due to something called the [Hardware Lottery](https://arxiv.org/abs/2009.06489).
-Simply put, this says that algorithms that are better suited to the dominant von Neuman architecture for digital computers will win out over alternatives, and since DDPM can be implemented using backprop and feedforward networks that can be optimized for GPUs, it can be implemented more cheaply than alternatives.
+This algorithm is preferred over the stochastic sampling based method, and the reason for that is due to something called the [Hardware Lottery](https://arxiv.org/abs/2009.06489).
+Simply put, this says that algorithms that are better suited to the dominant von Neuman architecture for digital computers will win out over alternatives, and since DDPM is well matched to GPUs, it can be implemented more cheaply than alternatives.
 Unfortunately the von Neumann architecture does not work very well for sampling which can only be implemented on a serial node by node basis.

-For sampling based EBM/diffusion systems to be be more competetive requires a fundamental re-think for the hardware on which it is implemented.
-The brain shows that if a sampling type algorithm is implemented on a biological substrate, then it can be made to work with superior performance and lower power consumption.
-To imitate this in man-made systems requires that we move away from the von Neumann architecture to one that is optimized for sampling using the properties of the substrate on which it is biult.
+For sampling based EBM systems to be be more competetive requires a fundamental re-think for the hardware on which it is implemented.
+The brain shows that if an energy model model is implemented on a biological substrate, then it can be made to work with superior performance and lower power consumption.
+To imitate this in man-made systems requires that we move away from the von Neumann architecture to one that is optimized for sampling using the properties of the substrate on which it is built.
 This would be an example of an analog computer, and there are some early efforts underway in this direction, for example see the last section in [Part 3](https://subirvarma.github.io/GeneralCognitics/2026/02/13/statmech3.html).

-### Training the Diffusion Model
+### Training the Prediction Module

-The preediction module does its job by sampling from the probability distribution $p_W(x|z_n,u_{n+1})$, where $W$ are the parameters of the distribution.
+The preediction module does its job by stochastically minimizing the energy function $E_W(x;z_n,u_{n+1})$ where $W$ are its parameters.
-As mentioned earlier, the quality of predictions improves if we have a better model and thus it constitutes a longer term mechanism to reduce the prediction error, with the immediate error reduction happening using the output of the inference module.
 But how does the module learn these parameters?
-Fortunately the prediction immediately gets access to the ground trutch $z_{n+1}$ soon after it makes its prediction $x_{n+1}$, and this information can be used to learn $W$.
+Fortunately the prediction module immediately gets access to the ground trutch $z_{n+1}$ soon after it makes its prediction $x_{n+1}$, and this information can be used to learn $W$.
 We are going to use maximum likelihood or MLE theory to do the estimation, in the following steps.

-Let $p(x|z_n,u_{n+1})$ be the probability distributions for the ideal model of state $x_n$ evolution  and let $p_W(x|z_n,u_{n+1})$ be the corresponding probability as given by the model.
+Let $p(x|z_n,u_{n+1})$ be the probability distribution for the equilibrium state for the ground truth,  and let $p_W(x|z_n,u_{n+1})$ be the corresponding probability as given by the model.
-Since it is an EBM model, we can write $p_W(x|z_n,u_{n+1})$ as
+Since it is an EBM model, we can write $p_W(x|z_n,u_{n+1})$ using the Boltzmann distribution as

 $$ p_W(x|z_n,u_{n+1}) = {e^{-E_W(x;z_n,u_{n+1})}\over Z_W} $$

-where the partition function is given by $Z_W = \int e^{-E_W(X)} dX$ as usual.
+where $E_W(x;z_n,u_{n+1})$ is computed at the point of minimum energy and  $Z_W = \int e^{-E_W(X)} dX$ is the partition function.
-Assuming we are given $M$ ground truth samples $(x(1),z(1),u(1)),...,(x(M),z(M),u(M))$ from this probability distribution, in order to learn this model using MLE, we have to maximize the log-likelihood function given by
+Assuming we are given $M$ ground truth samples $(x(1),z(1),u(1)),...,(x(M),z(M),u(M))$ from this probability distribution, we have to maximize the log-likelihood function given by

 $$ L(W) = {1\over M}\sum_{i=1}^M \log p_W(x(i)|z(i),u(i))  = E_{p(x|z,u)}[\log p_W(x(i)|z(i),u(i))]  $$